-The first objective will be achieved through designing a monitoring plan that samples at identified beaches during periods of high recreation activity by the public.
+The first objective will be achieved through designing a monitoring plan that samples at identified beaches during periods of high recreation activity by the public4.

-The secondary objective will be achieved by distributing data to the public and stakeholders through DEC's Beach Program webpage, posters, press release and social media posts.
+The secondary objective will be achieved by distributing data to the public and stakeholders through DEC's Beach Program webpage, radio spots, posters, handouts, and social media posts.
+Starting in 2022, predictive model outputs will be determined using VBeach and will be presented as whether an exceedance is predicted or not.